New Oti Region Lands Commission office inaugurated

 The Oti Regional Lands Commission office has been inaugurated, with a call for effective land administration for sustainable development.

-The regional office was inaugurated at Dambai last Friday (March 4) in accordance with Article 260(1) of the 1992 constitution which provides that “the Lands Commission shall have a branch in each region to be known as Regional Lands Commission for the performance of the functions specified in article 258 of this constitution."
+The regional office was inaugurated at Dambai last Friday in accordance with Article 260(1) of the 1992 Constitution which provides that “the Lands Commission shall have a branch in each region to be known as Regional Lands Commission for the performance of the functions specified in article 258 of this constitution."

 He stressed that it was important for land administration services such as survey and mapping, valuation of property, state land acquisition, land management and registration to be done properly to propel socio-economic development.